Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Doubly Robust Estimation

-Theorem~\ref{thm:dr_clt} formalizes the strong double-robustness claim.
-The direct estimator and the score-weighted estimator are each sensitive to their own nuisance components, but their augmentation yields an estimating equation whose bias is second order.
-As a result, ASRW is first-order equivalent to the oracle estimator whenever the product of the value-side and score-side errors is $o_p(n^{-1/2})$, and it therefore supports valid $\sqrt n$ inference under flexible nuisance estimation.
+Theorem~\ref{thm:dr_clt} formalizes the double-robustness claim for the cross-fitted ASRW estimator.
+The direct estimator is sensitive to errors in the value nuisance, while the score-weighted estimator is sensitive to errors in the score nuisance.
+Their augmentation yields an estimating equation whose bias is second order.
+As a result, ASRW is first-order equivalent to the oracle estimator whenever the value-side and score-side errors are jointly small enough, with the direct plug-in term controlled through the operator-side error $\|L_t(\widehat q_t-q_t^\star)\|_{2}.$